-Figure 4.3 also includes the number of persons per household.
-The average persons per household in Stockham 2.44 persons per household in 2010.
-The trend nationally has been towards a declining household size; however, the persons per household in the communities in Hamilton County is similar to the county as a whole:
+Figure 4.3 includes the number of persons per household.
+The average persons per household in Hordville was 2.25 in 2010, which was the lowest of all the Hamilton County communities.
+The trend nationally has been towards a declining household size; however, the persons per household in Hordville varies from the other villages in Hamilton County.
+The villages are as follows:

 - Hamilton County has 2.53 persons per household

 - Giltner has 2.63 persons per household

 - Hampton has 2.4 persons per household

 - Hordville has 2.25 persons per household

 - Marquette has 2.57 persons per household

 - Phillips has 2.56 persons per household

+- Stockham has 2.44 persons per household

-FIGURE 4.3: PERSONS PER HOUSEHOLD STOCKHAM, NE 2010
+FIGURE 4.3: PERSONS PER HOUSEHOLD HAMILTON COUNTY 2010